 8. Remove from the oven, and stir it around.
 Return to the oven and bake at 300ºF for another 5 minutes.
 Remove from the oven and stir around again.

 9. When cool enough to handle, break up any pieces of smoky maple BBQ popcorn that are stuck together.
 When completely cool, serve.
-Store in an airtight container for ~3-5 days.
+Store in an airtight container for ~3-5 days, but always use your best judgement with leftovers.